About Us – The Yum List®

 Research is taken seriously.
 Only things that our writers have tried personally are documented.
 No payment is taken for any write up on The Yum List® and we don’t allow paid posts.
 We try to be specific with our recommendations narrowing them down to particular aspects of a location.
 For example, sometimes a restaurant might be recommended for one dish only, a bar for one cocktail, a spa for their signature treatment or a hotel for their Executive Club.

 We believe in propagating the good, by promoting the good.
-We like places that engage in socially responsible practices such as reducing waste, sourcing local organic produce and who actively participate in programs to help the community.
-These places will always have a place on The Yum List.
+We like places that engage in socially responsible practices such as reducing waste, sourcing local organic produce, those that have plant-forward menus and who actively participate in programs to help the community.
+These places will always have a place on The Yum List®.
 We avoid places that sell shark’s fin or any other endangered species.
-We prefer grass-fed meat, free-range, organic and restaurants that offer vegan options too.
-We like places that celebrate plants and make healthy food deliciously.
-We also like a good drop of fine wine and strongly support sustainable farming practices.
+We celebrate chefs who throw out old paradigms of what luxury means in favour of flavour and substance.
+We support businesses that bravely look at the part they play in the cradle to grave life of products and attempt to understand their role in natural cycles.
+We like places that honour the marvellous biodiversity of the plant world and make healthy food deliciously.
+We also like a good drop of fine wine and strongly support sustainable food sourcing practices.

 Who Are We?